axelspringer/vagrant-kombinat/README.md

-# coreos-mesos-vagrant
+# coreos-kombinat

-What we test here, is somewhat ambiguous.
-We use [CoreOS](https://coreos.com/) and [Docker Swarm](https://docs.docker.com/engine/swarm/) to run [Apache Mesos](http://mesos.apache.org/) on top.
+What we provide here, is Kombinat (our flavor of Mesos) in a box.
+We use [CoreOS](https://coreos.com/) and [Docker Swarm](https://docs.docker.com/engine/swarm/) to run [Apache Mesos](http://mesos.apache.org/) with some additions on top.

 :smirk: Sounds crazy?
 Because, that it is.
 Though, [Docker Swarm](https://docs.docker.com/engine/swarm/) provides us with many of the needed underlying technologies to use [Apache Mesos](http://mesos.apache.org/).
 E.g. overlay networking, service orchestration and declarative infrastructure.

 > Provisioning may take a while, because the images are pulled in the background

-We use the `stack.yml` to provision the Swarm with a Mesos stack.
+We use the `kombinat.yml` to provision the Swarm with our Mesos stack.

 ## Setup